rokj/bitcoin_dealer/README.rst

 * Install and configure database you will use.
 * Change database settings in settings.py.
 * Run: python manage.py syncdb
-* Change following variables in settings.py:
+* Change following variables in settings.py (under EXCHANGES):
- - mtgox_username = 'your mtgox user'
- - mtgox_password = 'your mtgox pass'
- - mtgox_key = 'you get this in mtgox admin page'
+ - mtgox -> key = 'you get this in mtgox admin page'
- - mtgox_secret = 'you get this also in mtgox admin page'
+ - mtgox -> secret = 'you get this also in mtgox admin page'
  - check_interval = 7
  - bd_debug = True
- - "exchange" into INSTALLED_APPS
 * Set DEBUG to True in settings.py and set TEMPLATE_DEBUG to DEBUG.
 * Start trading script with in root bitcoin dealer folder like: python -u scripts/dealing.py